Analysis of fully discrete, quasi non-conforming approximations of evolution equations and applications: Introduction

 \subsection{The numerical scheme}

-A quasi non-conforming Rothe-Galerkin approximation of the initial value problem~\eqref{eq:1.1} usually consists of two parts:
+A quasi non-conforming Rothe--Galerkin approximation of the initial value problem~\eqref{eq:1.1} usually consists of two parts:

 The first part is a spatial discretization, often called Galerkin approximation, which consists in the approximation of $V$ by a sequence of closed subspaces $(V_n)_{n\in \mathbb{N}} $ of $X$.
 We emphasize that we do not require $(V_n)_{n\in \mathbb{N}}$ to be a sequence of subspaces of $V$, which motivates the prefix \textit{non-conforming}.
-Hence, we do \textit{not} have $V_{n}\subseteq V$ and $V_{n}\uparrow V$ (approximation from below).
-The prefix \textit{quasi} indicates that in contrast to a fully non-conforming spatial approximation, where the norm on $V_n $ depends on $n$, here the subspaces $V_n$ are equipped with the norm of a space $X$ such that

-So in this case we have, under appropriate assumptions, a sort of approximation from above of the space $V$.
+Hence, we do \textit{not} have $V_{n}\subseteq V$ and $V_{n}\nearrow V$ (approximation from below).
+The prefix \textit{quasi}\footnote{Observe that the subspaces $(V_n)_{n\in \mathbb{N}}$ are spatially conforming in $X$.} indicates that the subspaces $V_n$ are for all $n \in \mathbb N$ equipped with the norm of the space $X$.
+In this case we have, under appropriate assumptions, that $V_{n}\searrow V$, i.e., we have an approximation of the space $V$ from above.
+The assumption that the subspaces $V_n$ are equipped with the norm of the space $X$ (and not with a norm depending on $n$), together with the assumption that $\|\cdot \|_X=\|\cdot\|_V$ on $V$ reflects the fact that the spaces $V_n$ and $X$ have the same \glqq regularity\grqq.
+This excludes spaces $V_n$ resulting from spatial discontinuous Galerkin approximations (cf.~\cite{DiPE12}).
+For a spatial discontinuous Galerkin approximations in the above example one would choose $X=L^2(\Omega)^d$ and $V_n\subseteq X$ as a subspace\footnote{$\mathcal{P}_k(\mathcal{T}_h)$, $k\in \mathbb{N}_0$, denotes the space of possibly discontinuous scalar functions, which are polynomials of degree at most $m$ on each simplex $K\in \mathcal{T}_h$.} of $\mathcal{P}_k(\mathcal T_{h_n})^d$ satisfying a discrete divergence constraint and being equipped with the norm of the \textit{broken} Sobolev space $W^{1,p}_{0,\divo,\text{DG}}(\mathcal T_{h_n})^d$, where $\mathcal T_{h_n}$ is an appropriate triangulation of $\Omega$.
+These choices violate both our assumptions and are thus not included in our treatment.

 The second part is a temporal discretization, also called Rothe scheme, which consists in the approximation of the unsteady problem \eqref{eq:1.1} by a sequence of piece-wise constant, steady problems.
-This is achieved by replacing the time derivative $\frac{d}{dt}$ by so-called backwards difference quotients, which are for a given step-size $\tau:=\frac{T}{K}>0$, where $K\in \mathbb{N}$, and a given finite sequence $(x^k)_{k=0,...,K}\subseteq X$ defined via
+This is achieved by replacing the time derivative $\frac{d}{dt}$ by so-called backwards difference quotients.
+These are for a given step-size $\tau:=\frac{T}{K}>0$, where $K\in \mathbb{N}$, and a given finite sequence $(u^k)_{k=0,\dots,K}\subseteq X$ defined via